awesomemotive/easy-digital-downloads/readme.txt

 * Fix: Removing items from an order can result in the wrong item being removed after save
 * Fix: Credit Card and billing address fields shown on checkout even when no payment gateways are enabled
 * Fix: Zip / Postal code validation can fail for Ireland
-* Fix: Personal Info section of checkout missing the ara-describedby attribute
+* Fix: Personal Info section of checkout missing the aria-describedby attribute
 * Fix: Payment mode fieldset does not have a legend tag

 = 2.7.4, February 22, 2017 =